SciML/FiniteVolumeMethod.jl/docs/src/annulus.md

 u_0(x) =10\mathrm{e}^{-25\left(\left(x + \frac12\right)^2 + \left(y + \frac12\right)^2\right)} - 10\mathrm{e}^{-45\left(\left(x - \frac12\right)^2 + \left(y - \frac12\right)^2\right)} - 5\mathrm{e}^{-50\left(\left(x + \frac{3}{10}\right)^2 + \left(y + \frac12\right)^2\right)}.
 ```

 To define this problem, we define the problem as we have been doing, but now we take special care to define the multiply-connected domain.
-In particular, we define the boundary nodes according to the specification in DelaunayTriangulation.jl (see the boundary nodes discussion here https://danielvandh.github.io/DelaunayTriangulation.jl/stable/interface/interface/).
-The complete code is below, where we generate the mesh, visualise the solution, and also animate it.
+In particular, we define the boundary nodes according to the specification in DelaunayTriangulation.jl (see the boundary nodes discussion here [https://danielvandh.github.io/DelaunayTriangulation.jl/stable/interface/interface/](https://danielvandh.github.io/DelaunayTriangulation.jl/stable/interface/interface/)).
+The complete code is below, where we generate the mesh, and then visualise the solution.

 ```julia
 ## Generate the mesh.